NodeRT/nodert-npm-publish/README.md

 # nodert-npm-publish

-Helper scripts used for publishing the nodert modules to NPM under different users/scopes.
+Helper scripts used for publishing the <a href="https://github.com/NodeRT/NodeRT">NodeRT</a> modules to NPM under different users/scopes.

 ### Usage